Blind Al: Questions of identity

 Joe Kelly originally intended her to be the first Black Widow: "We were going to do the origin story of Blind Al, and show her as the original Black Widow and show how she was responsible for Wade getting cancer".
 This is no longer considered canon.

 She was close friends with Captain America before he was frozen in the 1940s.
 She described her last meeting with him during a pep talk to Wade in which she produced a golden medal given to her by a young man she called "Blondie" in Moscow.
 Upon Deadpool losing the medal on a battlefield, Captain America recognized it, read the inscription aloud and recalled Al by name.

 It is unclear exactly how old Al is.
 In Deadpool #6 (June 1997), Al refers to herself as a sexagenarian but she later claims to remember Flapper-dresses (popular in the 1920s) and was later referred to by Montgomery Burns, a precog at Landau, Luckman, and Lake, as a septuagenarian.

 Other versions

-In the Deadpool MAX miniseries, Blind Al (full name Althea Winifred Sanderson) is an agent with the CIA who – despite the nickname – has perfect eyesight.
-She is the one behind the Deadpool, an unsanctioned asylum underneath the CIA headquarters (from which Wade Wilson took the codename for himself) which has the purpose of programming assassins to carry out missions that cannot be traced back to the CIA, on the grounds of using an insanity defense if caught.
-She assigns Bob as Deadpool's handler for a series of missions that ultimately lead to the Cincinnati disaster, for which she has Bob take the fall and become the most wanted man in the world.
-Before the institution of the Deadpool, she was responsible for the murders of John F. Kennedy, Robert F. Kennedy, Martin Luther King Jr. and Che Guevara, among others.
-Even after the practice of covert assassinations directed by the CIA was discontinued in the 1970s, Blind Al arranged the murder of John Lennon.
+An alternate universe version of Blind Al appears in Deadpool MAX.
+This version is an agent of the CIA and head of the Deadpool, an unsanctioned asylum that trains assassins.
+Prior to her work with the Deadpool, Sanderson orchestrated the murders of John F. Kennedy, Robert F. Kennedy, Martin Luther King Jr., Che Guevara, and John Lennon.